ginkgo/micropolis/README.txt

 reyes_patch_size:
     The horizontal and vertical dicing rate of the split subpatches.
     Should ideally be the same as bound_n_split_limit to get pixel-sized micropolygons.
 More is a waste.
-Use powers of two (min=16).
+Needs to be divisible by 8.

 --- LIMITATIONS ---